dcreager/dcreager.net/_posts/2009-08-07-disqus-comments.markdown

   <p>
     <strong>UPDATE</strong>: Please do not copy-paste this JavaScript
     snippet directly into your own website!
-There are several occurrences of the string “<code>dcreager</code>” which should be replaced with the name of your own Disqus account.
+There are several occurrences of the string “<code>«account»</code>” which should be replaced with the name of your own Disqus account.
 If you don't do this, your comment threads won't be associated with your account, and you therefore won't be able to moderate or export those comments.
-Plus, it clutters up my own moderation panel.
   </p>

   <p>